Destinations Greece The Cyclades Paros

 Panagia Ekatontapiliani (Parikia)

-The "Church of the Hundred Doors" in Parikia — a 4th-century-AD Byzantine basilica, the oldest continuously-operating church in Greece.
+The "Church of the Hundred Doors" in Parikia — a 4th-century-AD Byzantine basilica — one of the oldest churches in Greece, and the oldest still standing from the Byzantine era.
 Three connected churches under one roof; an Early Christian baptistery in the courtyard.
 Ferry-day visit (5-minute walk from the port).
 45 minutes; free; modest dress.

 Parikia · 5 min from port4th c.
 AD basilicaModest dress